MeshTailor: Cutting Seams via Generative Mesh Traversal: Abstract

 \section{Abstract}

 We present MeshTailor, the first mesh-native generative framework for synthesizing edge-aligned seams on 3D surfaces.
 Unlike prior optimization-based or extrinsic learning-based methods, MeshTailor operates directly on the mesh graph, eliminating projection artifacts and fragile snapping heuristics.
-We introduce ChainingSeams, a hierarchical serialization of the seam graph that prioritizes global structural cuts before local details in a coarse-to-fine manner, and a dual-stream encoder that fuses topological and geometric context.
-Leveraging this hierarchical representation and enriched vertex embeddings, our MeshTailor Transformer utilizes an autoregressive pointer layer to trace seams vertex-by-vertex within local neighborhoods, ensuring projection-free, edge-aligned seams.
-Extensive evaluations show that MeshTailor produces more coherent, professional-quality seam layouts compared to recent optimization-based and learning-based baselines.
+We introduce ChainingSeams, a hierarchical serialization of the seam graph that orders chains from global structural cuts down to local details in a coarse-to-fine manner, and a dual-stream encoder that fuses topological and geometric context.
+Leveraging this hierarchical representation and dual-stream vertex embeddings, our MeshTailor Transformer utilizes an autoregressive pointer layer to trace seams vertex-by-vertex within local neighborhoods.
+Extensive evaluations show that MeshTailor produces more coherent and structurally regular seam layouts compared to recent optimization-based and learning-based baselines.